moremalice/nestnuxt4/docs/development-setup.md

 ### ConfigService Pattern Implementation

-The backend uses `@nestjs/config` with factory pattern for type-safe environment variable access:
+The backend uses `@nestjs/config` with factory pattern for type-safe environment variable access.
+For complete backend implementation patterns, see [Backend Patterns (NestJS)](./backend-patterns.md):

 ```typescript
 // All configurations use ConfigService injection pattern